-When you see your heating and cooling costs rising it may be time to look in your attic at the insulation.
+When you see your heating and cooling costs rising, it may be time to look in your attic at the insulation.
 It could be an issue of your heat escaping through your ceiling and into your attic during the colder months.
 However, the reverse could be true in the summer; heat may be seeping in from your ceiling and displacing the cool air.

 While nearly all houses can benefit from an exhaustive airtightness diagnostic service, most homeowners will find the cost is too high for the potential savings.
-In Texas, we spend most of our year trying to keep the cool air in the house and, as we all know, the hottest part of any home is the attic.
+In Texas, we spend most of our year trying to keep the cold air in the house, and, as we all know, the hottest part of any home is the attic.
 Attics in Texas homes reach temperatures in excess of 150°f, so you can see why it is so important to have the proper insulation in your house.

 Types of Insulation

 There are several types of insulation available and all with their pros and cons; here, we will just be focusing on only a few options.
 We will be looking at the difference between batt style and blown-in insulation.
 Also, we will compare the two primary materials used in these types of insulation, fiberglass versus cellulose.

 Additionally, we will dive into the pros and cons of spray-in foam insulation and whether it is a good fit for your home.

 Batt insulation has been around for the long haul and is probably the most commonly seen in older homes.
 This type of insulation is typically made of a fiberglass matt attached to a paper backing.
 The thickness will vary based on the R-value of the batting.
 The R-value is a measure of the resistance of heat flow through a given material.
 Batt is installed into the wall cavities between studs and between ceiling joists in the attic.
 Conversely, blown insulation is just like it sounds; it’s blown into the attic or wall cavities.
 Blown insulation can be various materials such as cellulose, fiberglass, or mineral wool.